nadavc2c/TA-ob-openai-chatgpt/README.md

 A Splunk add-on for OpenAI integration.

 ***Please download the app from Splunkbase.\
-The `latest release` (104, under Releases on the right) is the add-on builder version, and has the latest bugfixes.
+The `latest release` is the add-on builder version, and has the latest bugfixes.
 Ignore other branches for now.\
-Splunk Cloud users: V104 is now pending for cloud qualification.***
+Splunk Cloud users: This add on is now pending for cloud qualification.***

 ![logo2.png](static/logo.png)